Abhi99121/Check/README.md

 Coming to the initial step,a pairplot is drawn between different numerical features on the basis of different platforms chosen for the analysis, namely-Instagram and Facebook, and some initial conclusions could be drawn from the plot
 The plot between clicks and impression was observed to be exponential for Instagram and linear for Facebook

+It is observed that there are 4 campaigns, unique clicks and spend with respect to these 4 different campaigns are plotted.
+It is observed that maximum and minimum expenditure have been done on campaign 1 and campaign 3 respectively, a similar trend is observed with respect to the number of unique clicks.

+In the next step we try to gather data on how much the numerical features are related to each other, it is carried out using a correlation heatmap, which makes it clear that the parameters spend and impressions are correlated,cpp and cpm are highly correlated.
+On the basis of this correlation statistics, we can choose which of the features are to be used for the analysis purpose.
+For example- Given that cpp and cpm are highly correlated we can neglect one of the paramters, since a change in one of the parameters would pan out an almost similar change in the other.

+On reading the excel sheet of the csv file after sorting columns like campaign_name, we could understand that the flow of the ad campaign is from camapign->adset->ad, it was clearly evident that there were some adsets under the campign and further under the adsets there were ads.

+To get a better insight of the data, the data was classified on a time line using the temporal(date-time) feature, namely(date_start) and it was tried to observe the number of clicks and individual campaign could get throught the duration of the camapign.
+It was observed that campign 1 got the maximum nuber of clicks throughout.

+Some cross platfrom analysis was carried out to check how do the paramters vary depending on the platfrom, paramters like impressions and ctr were calculated for each platform.

+Within different campaigns, there were different adsets and under every adset there was an ad , depending on the flow of data, plots were prepared to get a clear idea of how the ads are performing within an adset and how is that particular adset is performing under a campaign, various metric were considered such as ctr, spend, impressions.